Obscuretone/obscuretone.github.io/public/posts/en/bootstraps.md

 ## What Actually Scales

-The useful lesson is not cynicism.
-It is precision.
+The useful lesson is precision.

 Successful startups usually combine several things: